-Every girl has a right to an education, but close to 62 million girls around the world are not in school, and even more struggle to remain where they belong – in the classroom.
-Every day, girls are taken out of school, married far too young, and subjected to violence in school.
-And yet, it’s proven that with an education, girls can lift themselves – and everyone around them – out of poverty.
+Every child has the right to an education, but more than 62 million girls around the world are not in school, and those who are, struggle to remain where they belong – in the classroom.
+And yet, it’s proven when girls achieve an education, they can lift themselves – and everyone around them – out of poverty.

 The facts on girls' education